yurushao/solana-program-auditor/README.md

 4. Provide Claude Code the following prompt

 ```
-Use the solana-instruction-explorer agent to catelog solana programs and instructions.
+Use the solana-instruction-explorer agent to catalog solana programs and instructions.

 Read the output from solana-instruction-explorer.
 For each program, perform security audit using security-auditor agent.

-Finally summarize the audit reports produced by security-auditor agent instances.
+Finally summarize the audit reports produced by security-auditor agent instances under `security_audits/` directory.
 ```

 # Analyzed programs